finos/waltz-integration-juju/docs/DeveloperGuide.md

 ```
 See example on https://github.com/finos/waltz-integration-juju/actions/runs/4647710763/jobs/8224851693#step:3:51 .

 This normally means that Kubernetes' credentials (which is a certificate) have expired.
-These credentials have 1 year TTL by default and can be easily renewed by running the following commands:
+These credentials have 1 year TTL by default and can be easily renewed by running the following commands on the Waltz demo box:

 ```
 # need to be root for this.